cloudlinux/imunify360-doc-test/docs/command_line_interface/README.md

 **Example:**

-The following command deletes all incidents that are older than 5 days from today and leave only 5000 new incidents:
+The following command deletes all incidents that are older than 5 days from today and leave only 5000 new incidents.
+The output identifies the number of the incidents cleaned.

 <div class="notranslate">

 ```
-imunify360-agent clean --days 5 --limit 5000
+# imunify360-agent clean --days 5 --limit 5000
+2521
 ```

 </div>